sam9s/racen-joveheal/replit.md

 # JoveHeal Wellness Chatbot

 ## Overview
-The JoveHeal Wellness Chatbot is a RAG-based web chatbot designed for the JoveHeal wellness coaching business.
-Its primary purpose is to act as a front-line information source for website visitors, answering questions about programs, services, and offerings by leveraging a knowledge base derived from website content and uploaded documents.
-This MVP aims to enhance user engagement and provide immediate, accurate information about JoveHeal's services.
+The JoveHeal Wellness Chatbot, named RACEN (Real-time Advisor for Coaching, Education & Navigation), is a RAG-based web chatbot for the JoveHeal wellness coaching business.
+Its primary purpose is to serve as a front-line information source for website visitors, answering questions about programs and services using a knowledge base derived from website content and uploaded documents.
+A key component is the SOMERA Coaching Assistant, an empathetic AI coach designed to provide a compelling first-touch coaching experience aligned with Shweta's 4-step framework and emotional pattern recognition.
+This project aims to enhance user engagement, provide immediate, accurate information, and guide users towards JoveHeal's coaching services.

 ## User Preferences
 I want the agent to focus on high-level features and architectural decisions, avoiding granular implementation specifics unless directly related to a core architectural choice.
 Please consolidate redundant information and prioritize clarity and conciseness.
 I prefer a clear, direct communication style.
 Do not make changes to the existing file structure without explicit approval.